PruthvirajChavan45/streamlit-bank/README.md

 ![Issues](https://img.shields.io/github/issues/PruthvirajChavan45/streambank-app)
 ![Stars](https://img.shields.io/github/stars/PruthvirajChavan45/streambank-app?style=social)

-A simple **banking management system** built with **Streamlit**.
+A **simple banking management system** built with **Python & Streamlit**.
-This project allows users to create and manage accounts with features like deposit, withdrawal, updating info, and deleting accounts — all with a clean web interface.
+This project allows users to create and manage accounts with features like deposit, withdrawal, updating info, and deleting accounts - all through a clean web interface.

+> 💡 Ideal for learning **OOP concepts**, **Python development**, and **Streamlit web apps**.

 ---

 ## ✨ Features

-- 👤 Create a new account with unique account number
+- 👤 Create a new account with a unique account number
 - 💰 Deposit money (up to ₹10,000 per transaction)
 - 🏧 Withdraw money (with balance check)
 - 📑 View account details (secured with PIN)